isomerpages/isomerpages-govtech/media/technews/_posts/2017-04-06-the-driving-force-of-it-talent.md

 ---
-layout: post
-title:  "The driving force of IT Talent"
+title: 'The driving force of IT Talent'
-permalink: "/media/technews/the-driving-force-of-it-talent"
+permalink: /media/technews/the-driving-force-of-it-talent
 category: technews
-image: "/images/technews/the-driving-force-of-it-talent-part-1.png"
+image: /images/technews/the-driving-force-of-it-talent-part-1.png

 ---

 ![the driving force of IT talent](/images/technews/the-driving-force-of-it-talent-part-1.png)